 The Catholic Relief Services (CRS) and Caritas Nepal (CN) made a rapid assessment on May 7-9th 2021, and have identified the need for oxygen cylinders, IPC and PPE supplies and testing kits and means to support those in home isolation.

 On May 10 2021, the Ministry of Health and Population (MoPH) issued an urgent appeal for support.

 CHARIS has pledged S$60,000 to Caritas Nepal (CN) to support their efforts in improving quality of healthcare.
-This includes the distribution of oxygen cylinders, oxygen concentrators personal protection equipment (PPE) to 12 hospitals and the supporting of existing isolation centers with blankets, beds, medical equipment, medicines and isolation kits (basic hygiene items, masks, sanitizers and thermometers).
+This includes the distribution of oxygen cylinders, oxygen concentrators personal protection equipment to 12 hospitals and the supporting of existing isolation centers with blankets, beds, medical equipment, medicines and isolation kits that include basic hygiene items, masks, sanitizers and thermometers.
 Isolation kits were also distributed to homes through CN regional offices.